GabeScott/standard-works-vault/General Conference/1987 April - Tears, Trials, Trust, Testimony.md

 That long journey, made under such difficult circumstances, was a trial of faith.
 But faith forged in the furnace of trials and tears is marked by trust and testimony.
 Only God can count the sacrifice; only God can measure the sorrow; only God can know the hearts of those who serve Him—then and now.

 Lessons from the past can quicken our memories, touch our lives, and direct our actions.
-We are prompted to pause and remember that divinely given promise: “Wherefore, ... ye are on the Lord’s errand; and whatever ye do according to the will of the Lord is the Lord’s business” (D&C 64:29).
+We are prompted to pause and remember that divinely given promise: “Wherefore, … ye are on the Lord’s errand; and whatever ye do according to the will of the Lord is the Lord’s business” ([[D&C 64.29|D&C 64:29]]).

 Such a lesson was recounted on a radio and television program many remember with fondness.
 The program was entitled “Death Valley Days.”
 The narrator, known as the Old Ranger, seemed to come right into our living rooms as he would tell the tales of the West.